Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 All brokerages must maintain one or more interest-bearing trust accounts in B.C.
 The accounts must not only be designated as trust accounts with the savings institution, but also in all brokerage records.
 This obligation includes noting that the accounts are trust accounts on deposits slips, cheques, and bank statements.

-It is important to note that no funds other than trust funds, such as a client’s float, can ever be deposited into the brokerage trust account.
+It is important to note that no funds other than trust funds, can ever be deposited into the brokerage trust account.
 This applies to all trust accounts held by the brokerage.

 A bank account is deemed to be in control of a brokerage when any person engaged by the brokerage is a signatory on a third-party bank account.
 For example, if the brokerage has signing authority on a strata corporation’s account, the account must be in the name of the brokerage held ’’in trust’ for the strata corporation client.
 It must be in the records of the brokerage as a trust account and maintained in compliance with RESA and the Real Estate Services Rules.
 This is true even if the second signing authority is a strata council member.